 1. Gilbert Arenas

-Gilbert Arenas was the best player in Wizards history before John Wall’s surge, and he was just one of the most offensively gifted players on an NBA hardwood as a scoring machine and a very crafty playmaker as well.
+Gilbert Arenas was one of the best players in Wizards history before John Wall’s surge, and he was just one of the most offensively gifted players on an NBA hardwood as a scoring machine and a very crafty playmaker as well.

 Nonetheless, he was a harsh troublemaker and even had the guts to point a fire gun against a teammate in the locker room, something that completely killed his NBA career with absolutely no chance of making a comeback after being an All-Star and a fan favorite.